adamalloy/adamalloy.github.io/_posts/2016-01-24-Week_1_Blog_Post.md

 This blog took me a very long time to set up.
 I had tried to set it up with command line arguments before I found a pre-set repo we could fork to make blogging easy.

 The quizzes seem like they will be a big issue for me.
-I am confident in my abilities to exceed on projects and tests but quick quizzes have never been my forte.
+I am confident in my abilities to excel on projects and tests but quick quizzes have never been my forte.

-This class is coding and reading intensive, so I need to be very proactive in order to suceed.
+This class is coding and reading intensive so I need to be proactive in order to stay on top of it.

 What Am I Going To Do Next Week?